gopalakrishna-r/Brain-Tumor-Segmentation/README.md

 <br />

+### Modifications

+Few changes have been made to employ tensorpack module's argscope and pyfunctional module's chained sequence processing which helped in avoiding boilerplate code.
+Tensorpack module can be built from [my fork](https://github.com/gopalakrishna-r/tensorpack.git)

 ### Training Process
-Since our proposed network is a 2D architecture, we need to extract 2D slices from 3D volumes of MRI images.
+Since their proposed network is a 2D architecture, we need to extract 2D slices from 3D volumes of MRI images.
 To benefit from 3D contextual information of input images, we extract 2D slices from both Axial and Coronal views, and then train a network for each view separately.
 In the test time, we build the 3D output volume for each model by concatenating the 2D predicted maps.
 Finally, we fuse the two views by pixel-wise averaging.

 <br />